Key Takeaways

 We’ll cover who’s a good fit for a CPAP machine rental, why renting can be beneficial, and what costs may be covered by insurance.

-CPAP Machine Rental Overview
+How CPAP Machine Rental Works

 Who’s a Match for CPAP Machine Rental

-A machine rental can be a budget-friendly way to try out a new style of PAP therapy without committing to the total cost of a new machine.
+A machine rental can also be a budget-friendly way to try out a new style of PAP therapy without committing to the total cost of a new machine.
 If your doctor has mentioned changing from fixed-pressure CPAP therapy to an automatic positive airway pressure (APAP) or bi-level positive airway pressure (BiPAP) machine, you can try renting one of these devices to find out if it works better for you.

 A CPAP rental can also be a necessity for people with certain types of health insurance.
 The CPAP coverage provided by many health plans requires an initial rental period.